Rome's best cathedrals

 Rome is the seat of the Catholic Church and as such its streets abound with churches.
 In every corner of the Eternal City it is easy to come across a church or a small chapel.
 Spiritual and artistic temples that are well worth a visit as an essential part of the places to visit in Rome.

-But among all the churches in Rome, four in particular stand out as superior to all the others: the Major Basilicas.
+But among all the churches in Rome, four in particular stand out as having a higher rank than all the others: the Major Basilicas.

 Visiting the Vatican City and all the wonders it houses is the dream of many travelers who land in Rome.
-One of them is St. Peter's Basilica, the largest temple in Christianity.
+One of them is St. Peter's Basilica and the dome, the largest temple in Christendom.

 Besides being a spiritual symbol for Catholics around the world, it is also a masterpiece of the arts.
 As much of painting and sculpture as of architecture.
 In fact, the dimensions of St. Peter's Basilica were so colossal that building it was thought to be an unfeasible project.